GGORG0/xmlang/docs/language/print.md

 # `<print>`

+Outputs text to the standard output.

 ## Attributes

-- `newline` (bool): Whether to print a newline after the output.
+- `newline` ([bool](./data_types/bool.md), optional): Whether to print a newline after the output.
 Defaults to `true`.
 Useful for reading input from the user or printing something in chunks.
+If set to `false`, the next output will continue on the same line.

 ## Children

-All children will be converted to strings and concatenated together (without any separators), in the order they appear in the XML document.
+All its children are evaluated, converted to [string](./data_types/string.md)s and concatenated together (without any separators), in the order they appear in the XML document.

 ## Example